-Alternative assets, which include any non-publicly traded assets, such as venture capital, private equity, real estate, loans and digital assets may be your answer for more robust returns.
+Alternative assets, which include any non-publicly traded assets, such as venture capital, private equity, real estate, loans, and digital assets may be your answer for more robust returns.
 These assets help build a diversified portfolio, work well for those with longer investment time horizons and offer the opportunity to accrue above-market returns.

 It is those above-market returns that make alternative assets so attractive, yet they have long been considered only accessible to institutional investors and high net-worth individuals.
 As the rich have gotten richer, the everyday investor has been left with the average market returns.
 And because so many fast-growing startups are staying private longer, much of the upside is gone by the time they go public.

-By the numbers:
+Alternative assets by the numbers:

 Did you know?

 Do you know you can use your IRA savings to invest in these alternative assets?
-It has historically been a time consuming, complicated and expensive process, often leaving you, the owner, confused and frustrated.
+It has historically been a time-consuming, complicated and expensive process, often leaving you, the owner, confused and frustrated.

-There is now an easier, faster and cheaper way to invest.
-Let me introduce you to AltoIRA.
+There is now an easier, faster, and cheaper way to invest.
+Introducing the Alto IRA.

 At Alto, we have simplified alternative asset investing so you can invest in what you want.
 We offer the easiest solution to invest and diversify your IRA investments in the same way institutional players like the Yale Endowment do.
 We’re integrated with a large number of investment platforms such as AngelList, Republic, EquityZen, and more.
 Simply select an investment opportunity from their website and choose to invest using your IRA.

 If you’d like to learn more, have questions, or want to see a live demo, contact us today.

 What Are Alternative Investments?
 Meet Institutional Investors' Best-Kept Secret (Until Now)